TiendaNube/api-docs/resources/authentication.md

 We provide authorization and user authentication by a restricted form of OAuth 2.
 In a glance:
 - The only grant type we support is the "authorization code" one.
 - Our access tokens don't expire.
 They become invalid only after you get a new one, or if the user uninstalls your app.
 - Along with the access token we provide an `user_id`, which is the ID of the store.
-Note this is fundamental: you need it for making requests to our API.
+This is key: you need it for making requests to our API.
 It is also useful for authenticating app users on your website (see User authentication).

 Introduction
 ------------